Jalan Besar Stadium: Pitch

 In 2014, the pitch was relaid to ensure maintenance of the turf.
 In 2021, the pitch was relaid with a GreenFields Evolution Pro 40 pitch, which is softer than the previous turfs.
 It consists of a durable shock pad underneath the playing surface, enhancing the compactness and reduce the hardness of the pitch.

+In June 2025, the pitch was restored to natural grass to comply with the new requirements of the Asian Football Confederation (AFC), which no longer allowed fully artificial playing surfaces in major national team or club competitions.
+The restoration was completed in December 2025.

 Video assistant referee technology

-In 2022, FAS announced that there were plans to implement video assistant referee (VAR) technology for the SPL.
-The VAR system will be operated centrally by a three-man team at the FAS headquarters in Jalan Besar Stadium.
+In 2022, FAS announced plans to implement video assistant referee (VAR) technology for the Singapore Premier League (SPL).
+The VAR system it to be operated centrally by a three-man team at the FAS headquarters in Jalan Besar Stadium.
+It has been in use since the 2023 Singapore Premier League season.

-Jalan Besar Stadium have been retrofitted with remote cameras that relay the feeds back Production Control Room 2 which is operated centrally by a three-man team.
-The VAR will have access to all the camera angles in the stadium and the Control Room can get these angles to check for any kind of situation from live speed to slow motion.
-New pitch-side camera systems that allow up to 40-time zoom have been installed, while network connectivity has been improved to deliver enhanced reliability and a smoother viewing experience.
-With VAR serving as extra pairs of eyes on the pitch, local football authorities hope to reduce bad refereeing calls, such as when a goal is wrongly disallowed for offside.